 After an exhausting, seemingly interminable search, you have finally identified your next commercial real estate purchase.
 After several calls and emails, the price and terms are agreed upon.
 The Purchase and Sale Agreement (PSA) is negotiated and executed.
 The title company issues a preliminary title report (Preliminary Report).
 You quickly scan through it, and the listed exception items appear very much like the exception items that you have seen before.

-Here are seven reasons to rethink the importance of title review:
+Here are 7 reasons to rethink the importance of title review:

 - Vesting of title.
 Ownership needs to be fully ascertained to ensure that all seller parties are properly identified in the PSA and the conveyance deed.
 Seems obvious, right?
 You’d be surprised.
 I have seen transactions involving tens of millions of dollars where a pertinent party was not initially identified in documents.